boltex/leointeg/README.md

 ## Intended Features

-- 2 way synchronization of leo's output files and vscode's explorer.
-- Error lookup, or breakpoints cycling with automatic go-to line in generated file's nodes and body position.
+- Provide more of Leo's core functionality
+- Derived file 'goto' capabilities to find specific line(s) in outline nodes (For error lookup, breakpoints cycling, etc.)
-- File generating 'at' nodes that show their derived line number instead of the body-pane's line number along with color-syntaxing.
+- Show line number from the derived file instead of the body-pane's line number
+- Color-syntaxing
+- Run scripts, and more...

 ## How it works